 - Metadata creation for and digitization of the Raymond B. Witt Chattanooga Public Schools Desegregation Records digital collection.

 Special Collections works with the following partners to provide unpaid internship and practicum experiences for undergraduate and graduate students.

 - University of Tennessee at Chattanooga Department of Anthropology

 - University of Tennessee at Chattanooga Department of English

 - University of Tennessee at Chattanooga Department of History

 - University of Tennessee School of Information Science

 Interested parties should apply for an internship by sending a cover letter, resume, and list of three references including the references relationship to the applicant to the Director of Special Collections, Carolyn Runyon, at Carolyn-Runyon@utc.edu.
-The cover letter should provide a description of the applicant's experience and address what the applicant hopes to gain from the internship, including learning objectives and how the internship would meet the applicant's career goals.
+The cover letter should provide a description of the applicant's relevant experience and address what the applicant hopes to gain from the internship, including learning objectives and how the internship would meet the applicant's career goals.
 Internship candidates must interview with the Director of Special Collections and must be willing work onsite during our regular hours of operation at least 10 hours a week for a minimum of 1 semester.
 Applicants are encouraged to consider working 2 semesters in Special Collections to gain more well-rounded experiences in archives and records management.

 Please note that interns and practica students are responsible for making their own parking arrangements.